Isaactangky/Cocktell-TheCocktailDB/README.md

 #### Similar cocktails

-The similar cocktails recommendation was created search all the relavant cocktails by ingredients from the cocktail on show, then randomly choose the cocktail from the pool.
+The similar cocktails recommendation was created by pooling all the relavant cocktails from api calls by ingredients of the cocktail on show, then randomly choose some cocktails from the pool.

 ```js
 export const generateSimilarDrinks = async function () {